 MENU

-Calling all Tenors
+Calling Tenors & Basses

-Established almost 160 years ago, WFCS was often conducted by Sir Edward Elgar in its early days.
-Today, under the baton of the inspirational Samuel Hudson, our Choral Society is going from strength to strength.
-Performing with a professional orchestra and world-class soloists, we regularly attract audiences of more than 500 music lovers to each of our concerts in the magnificent setting of Worcester Cathedral.
+Performing with a professional orchestra and world-class soloists, we regularly attract audiences of more than 500 music lovers to each of our concerts to our three major concerts each year in the magnificent setting of Worcester Cathedral.
 And we have a lot of fun along the way!
 Some of our singers also have the chance to form part of the renowned Three Choirs Festival Chorus each year.

 FAQs